thomasdondorf/puppeteer-cluster/README.md

 * priority for jobs
 * Continue a previously started cluster process
 * Run multiple tasks per job
+* Check what happens if puppeteer is unable to run (not corretly installed, etc.)

 ## Features
 Use this library, if you need a relibable crawler based on puppeteer.
 This library takes care of: